Herbertstown

 Herbertstown is a village in south-eastern County Limerick, Ireland.
 It is part of the ecclesiastical parish of "Hospital and Herbertstown", in the Roman Catholic Archdiocese of Cashel and Emly.
 Herbertstown is in the centre of the electoral division of Cahercorney stretching from Ballingoola in the north-east, Ballyloundash in the east and Kilcullane in the south.

 Location

-Herbertstown is located in the south east of the county, 6 miles (N. E. by N.) from Bruff, on the road from Limerick city to Hospital.
+Herbertstown is located in the south east of the county, 6 mi north-east of Bruff, on the road from Limerick city to Hospital.
 The village is split between two civil parishes: Kilcullane and Ballinard.
 Both parishes are in the barony of Smallcounty and in the district electoral division of Caherconlish.

-The western part of the village, in the townland of Herbertstown (O'Grady), is in the civil parish of Kilcullane which contains 5 townlands: Herbertstown (O'Grady), Herbertstown (Powell), Ballinscoola, Kilcullane, and Gortnaskagh.
+The western part of the village, in the townland of Herbertstown (O'Grady), is in the civil parish of Kilcullane which contains five townlands: Herbertstown (O'Grady), Herbertstown (Powell), Ballinscoola, Kilcullane, and Gortnaskagh.

-The eastern and main part of the village, in the townland of Ballinard, is in the civil parish of Ballinard which contains 4 townlands: Ballinard (Baile an Aird), Ballyloundash (Baile Londáis), Cloghaviller (Cloch an Bhiolair meaning "the stone (structure) of the watercress"), and Rootiagh (Ruaiteach).
+The eastern and main part of the village, in the townland of Ballinard, is in the civil parish of Ballinard which contains four townlands: Ballinard, Ballyloundash, Cloghaviller and Rootiagh.

 The River Camogue (a tributary of the River Maigue) flows to the west of the village, parallel to the main street.
 The land in between is liable to flooding.